UJX6N/bbrplus-5.4/README.md

 # bbrplus-5.4
-Linux bbrplus kernel 5.4 simply ported from bbrplus 4.14
+Linux BBRplus Kernel 5.4 simply ported from BBRplus 4.14
 (note that it does NOT based on 5.4 version of BBR, instead just simple ported the 4.14 version of BBRplus)

 <br/>